 How to Open a Nicaraguan Bank Account as a Foreigner

 Opening a Nicaraguan bank account as a foreigner is simpler than many think.
 Whether you are planning to stay short-term or become a resident, having a local bank account is incredibly helpful when it comes to living life in Nica.
-In this article, we’ll walk you through everything you need to know to open your account in just one visit— and avoid common pitfalls.
+In this article, we’ll walk you through everything you need to know to open your account in just one visit — and avoid common pitfalls.

 Why Open a Bank Account in Nicaragua?

 While Nicaragua is a cash-based society, there are definitely significant benefits to having a local bank account in Nicaragua.
-Indeed, International bank transfers are often not supported by local vendors, necessitating a trip into San Juan del Sur to physically pay in the money to the vendor’s account.
+Indeed, international bank transfers are often not supported by local vendors, necessitating a trip into San Juan del Sur to physically pay in the money to the vendor’s account.
 A Nicaraguan bank account also helps you manage expenses, receive payments, and avoid unnecessary fees.

 Common Misconceptions About Opening Accounts